Get your health question answered instantly from our pool of 18000+ doctors from over 80 specialties

-Hi, I am 37, have had 2 kids, am overweight, and before this, my cycles were very regular.
+Question: Hi, I am 37, have had 2 kids, am overweight, and before this, my cycles were very regular.
 I was sent for a transvaginal ultrasound because I was spotting before and after periods, occasional spotting after intercourse and having heavier and more painful periods.
 This is what was found (LMP about 2 weeks before): Uterus is retroverted.
 Endometrium is 10mm thick.
 A tiny cystic structure found in right upper endometrial cavity adjacent to myometrium, measuring 4mm in diameter.
 Myometrium is somewhat heterogeneous in appearance.
 Both ovaries appear normal.
 No pelvic masses or free fluid seen.
 I was wondering what this cystic structure could be (pregnancy has been ruled out) and if the heterogeneous myometrium should be of concern since I have read that it is abnormal and should be homogeneous.
 Could these findings be cause for my symptoms?
 Thank you.

 Brief Answer: Detailed below Detailed Answer: Hi XXXXXXX The ultrasound shows only a small cyst area in the myometrium.
 It cannot be termed an abnormality yet.
 As I see your LMP was 2 weeks before the ultrasound was done, so that means it was mid cycle when the ultrasound was done.
 In mid cycle, the myometrium is always thick and may show some cyctic areas.
 I would suggest that you repeat the ultrasound just after your period ends.
 If the report is the same then a biopsy needs to be done.
 Small nabothian cysts etc are common and not harmful.
 But the biopsy can only confirm.

 Above answer was peer-reviewed by : Dr. Shanthi.E